Tayomide/hci-production-problems/pp-04/readme.md

 pull upstream main`) to get any other team members’ names and strengths.
 Add and commit your own work, and push to your own repository (`git push origin self-intro`).

-Copy and paste the URL of your pull request here: https://github.com/Tayomide/project-2/commit/32161a926f2c5683aeada3000503571875cf3e99
+Copy and paste the URL of your pull request here: https://github.com/hci-code-monkeys/project-2/pull/3
-Note: There is no pull request because it has already been pulled and merged

 9. Finally, within your fork of the repository on GitHub, open up a pull request from your `self-intro` branch to `main` branch in the shared  repository.
 Each team member should review the